aberba/aberba.github.io/_posts/2016-12-06-form-upload-in-vibe-d.md

 Unlike the previous vibe.d post, the `router.get()` HTTP route here uses the `staticTemplate` function to render `index.dt` as a static template for all GET requests (You can configure it however you want).

-Now its time to write a function to handle form submission using POST requests.
+Now its time to write a function to handle form submission using a POST request.
 Let's write an `upload` function above the `main` function and register it in `router` to handle form submission through `/upload` URL as specified in the form property (`action='/upload'`).

 ```d
 void upload(HTTPServerRequest req, HTTPServerResponse res)